dmytrostriletskyi/diagrams-as-code/README.md

 Basically, with the project, you just define set of resources, compose them into groups and/or clusters and set a relationship, anything else is done under the hood.

-## Disclaimer

-`diagrams-yaml` is a wrapper around original [diagrams](https://github.com/mingrammer/diagrams).
-The original `diagrams` lets you draw the cloud system architecture in `Python` code.
-It was born for prototyping a new system architecture design without any design tools.

-Under the hood, `diagrams-yaml` parse a `YAML` file and map to specific set of `diagrams`'s functions and classes, and executes them in proper order.

 ## Getting Started